oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 =====

-Level-Zero APIs specific for supporting 3rd-party tools are separated from “Core” into “Tools” APIs.
-The “Tools” APIs are designed to provided low-level access to device capabilities in order to support 3rd-party tools, but are not intended to replace or directly interface 3rd-party tools.
-The “Tools” APIs are still available for direct application use.
+Level-Zero APIs specific for supporting 3rd-party tools are separated from "Core" into "Tools" APIs.
+The "Tools" APIs are designed to provided low-level access to device capabilities in order to support 3rd-party tools, but are not intended to replace or directly interface 3rd-party tools.
+The "Tools" APIs are still available for direct application use.

 The following diagram illustrates how 3rd-party tools may utilize the instrumentation layer:

 .. image:: ../../../images/intro_tools.png

-The “Tools” APIs provide the following capabilities for 3rd-party tools:
+The "Tools" APIs provide the following capabilities for 3rd-party tools:

 - Allow for callbacks to be registered, in order to be notified of specific application events.
 - Allow for device metrics to be queried, in order to profile application usage.
 - Allow for application programs to be instrumented with custom instructions, for low-level code profiling.
 - Allow for application programs to be debugged using breakpoints and register access.

-See the “Tools” programming guide for more details.
+See the "Tools" programming guide for more details.

 .. _system-management-1:

 System Management
 =================

-All global management of accelerator resources are separated from “Core” into the “Sysman” API.
+All global management of accelerator resources are separated from "Core" into the "Sysman" API.

-The “Sysman” API provides in-band access to the following features for each accelerator device:
+The "Sysman" API provides in-band access to the following features for each accelerator device:

 - Query inventory information
 - Query information about host processes using the device